Spencerx/xpiks/CONTRIBUTING.md

 - Push the branch to GitHub (`git push origin your_feature`)
 - Make sure all integration tests are green across all platforms
 - Send a [pull request](https://help.github.com/articles/using-pull-requests) on GitHub

+### How to report a bug

+- check out an article from user's perspective [How to report a bug](https://xpiksapp.com/how-to-report-a-bug/)
+- gather the logs and/or crash dump (usually this is enough to describe your environment and what have you done)
+- any additional information like screenshots/screencasts of what is working not as expected is very helpful
+- if the bug is related to networking, consider running Xpiks with [detailed upload logging](https://xpiksapp.com/tutorials/misc-troubleshoot-upload/) turned ON

 ### C++ Coding guidelines